Azure/iot-edge-modbus/README.md

 ```

 ## Debug ##
 There is a flag **IOT_EDGE** at the first line in Program.cs, which can be turn off to debug the Modbus module in console mode.
+Running console mode requires IoT device connection string being inserted as a environment variable named **EdgeHubConnectionString**, and a local configuration file **iot-edge-modbus.json** since module twin is not available.
-Note: running in console mode means none of the IoT Edge features is available.
+**Note**: running in console mode means none of the IoT Edge features is available.
 This mode is only to debug non edge-related functions.
-Running console mode requires IoT device connection string being inserted as a environment variable named **EdgeHubConnectionString**, and a local configuration file **iot-edge-modbus.json** since module twin is not available.